canlang/IPIN2014_DummyLocalizer/README.md

 ## Support

-This work was contributed by Intelligent Service Integration Laboratory([ISILAB](http://isilab.kaist.ac.kr)) of KAIST.
-If you need help using Dummy Localizer, or have found a bug, please create an issue on the <a href="https://github.com/canlang/IPIN2014_DummyLocalizer/issues" target="_blank">GitHub repo</a>
+This work was contributed by Intelligent Service Integration Laboratory([ISILAB](http://isilab.kaist.ac.kr)) at KAIST.
+If you need help using the Dummy Localizer, or have found bugs, please create an issue on the <a href="https://github.com/canlang/IPIN2014_DummyLocalizer/issues" target="_blank">GitHub repo</a>